dannymate/hassio-addons/netbird-client/DOCS.md

 ## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases] functionality.
+This repository keeps a change log using a CHANGELOG.md for each app.

 Releases are based on [Semantic Versioning][semver], and use the format of `MAJOR.MINOR.PATCH`.
 In a nutshell, the version will be incremented